joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/23/us/ottawa-canada-renaming-trump-avenue.html

 **A Teacher and Activist Admits to Lying About Her Palestinian Background**\
-`Hannah Gann, who teaches at a Philadelphia high school, said that she had misled people for years and that is “a white woman of significant privilege.”`\
+`Hannah Gann, who teaches at a Philadelphia high school, said that she had misled people for years and that she is “a white woman of significant privilege.”`\
 https://www.nytimes.com/2026/09/23/us/philadelphia-teacher-palestinian-background.html

 **F.D.A.
 Advisory Panel Endorses Controversial Cancer Blood Test**\